payal1206/old_website/_posts/2015-03-01-community-college.md

 ### Field swapping

-Swapping consists of mapping each `Wires` object to another by swapping the `o1` and `o2` fields if the `c` field is not equal to 1.
+Swapping consists of mapping each `Wires` object to another by swapping the `o1` and `o2` fields if the `c` field is equal to 1.
 Clearly this process can be reversed by applying the operation twice.

 ### Rotation